lexibank/tlopo/out/vol2/chapter8.md

 <a id="p-279"></a>

 The person-oriented system of deixis was manifested not only in demonstratives, but also in the system of deictic directional verbs.
 POc had a system with at least three members: ‘come to[wards] speaker’, ‘go/come to[wards] addressee’ and ‘go to a point away from both speaker and addressee’, glossed here as ‘come’, ‘go:2’ and ‘go:3’ respectively.
 There were possibly two ‘go:3’ verbs, however.
 One licensed a location expression, i.e. its basic meaning was ‘go to’.
 The other simply meant ‘go away (from speaker)’ and did not license a location expression.
 Thus in Kele (Adm) there is a contrast between _la_ ‘go to’ and _aw_ ‘go away’ ([Ross 2002f](../sources/Ross2002f)).
-This suggests that POc had a four- member system, and I will assume this here.
+This suggests that POc had a four-member system, and I will assume this here.
 Against this is the fact that I have found no language in which a four-member system is preserved.

 Three-member deictic directional verb systems are found right across Oceania,[^22] and a sample is given below.
 Some are reflected as directional enclitics, rather than as verbs.
 It is sometimes difficult to tell from a source whether the third member should be assigned to ‘go:3’ or ‘go away’.
 However, in languages where deictic directional verbs have become directional enclitics, the ‘go:3’ form has lost its capacity to license a location expression and inevitably means ‘go away’.
 Note that the two systems from the Admiralties make the contrast between ‘go:3’ and ‘go away’ which supports the reconstruction of a four-member system.